 Quantum cryptography is a way to obtain perfect (unconditional) security.
 It usually involves quantum key distribution, i.e. a system for key distribution which exploits quantum mechanics to prohibit with perfect security that anyone can intercept or break the secret key.
 The generated keys are perfectly random (and not usually e.g. a product of two large prime numbers), and there is certainly no way to break such a system e.g. with refined computational means.
 The article on quantum key distribution explains this in some more detail.
 A problem is that quantum key distribution systems tend to be relatively slow.
 When the generated key is used as a one-time pad, this greatly limits the data transmission rate, whereas repeated use of the key is not fully secure.

-Several schemes for quantum communications have been demonstrated experimentally, and there are nowadays even commercial versions.
+Several schemes for quantum communications have been demonstrated experimentally, and there are nowadays even commercial versions, e.g. for use by banks or the military for particularly sensitive communications.
 Strictly, unconditional security is normally not achieved in practical implementations.
 For example, the use of weak light pulses instead of single photons for key distribution can create some chances of success for pulse-splitting or pulse-cloning attacks.
 Also there is concern about impersonation attacks (“man-in-the-middle” attacks), where an eavesdropper intercepts the transmission and acts as a sender himself.
 Such kind of risks are being carefully studied and minimized or eliminated by further refinements of quantum cryptography.
 Standards will have to be worked out which exactly define the conditions for assuming true unconditional security.

 |||A. Pasquinucci, various resources on quantum cryptography, http://www.ucci.it/en/docs/index.html#artscien; including: A. Pasquinucci, “A first glimpse to quantum cryptography”, http://www.ucci.it/docs/QC-First_Glimpse-0.5.pdf|